NXLog

 NXLog is a multi-platform log collection and centralization tool that offers log processing features, including log enrichment (parsing, filtering, and conversion) and log forwarding.
 In concept NXLog is similar to syslog-ng or Rsyslog but it is not limited to UNIX and syslog only.
-It supports all major operating systems such as Windows, macOS, IBM AIX, etc, being compatible with many SIEM, log analytics suites and many other platforms.
-NXLog can handle different log sources and formats, so it can be used to implement a centralized, scalable logging system.
+It supports all major operating systems such as Windows, macOS, IBM AIX, etc., being compatible with virtually any SIEM, log analytics suites and many other platforms.
+NXLog can handle different log sources and formats, so it can be used to implement a secured, centralized, scalable logging system.
 NXLog Community Edition is proprietary and can be downloaded free of charge with no license costs or limitations.

 Overview

 NXLog can be installed on many operating systems and it is enabled to operate in a heterogeneous environment, collecting event logs from thousands of different sources in many formats.
-NXLog can accept event logs from TCP, UDP, file, database and various other sources in different formats such as syslog, windows event log, etc.
+NXLog can accept event logs from TCP, UDP, file, database and various other sources in different formats such as syslog, windows event log, etc. It supports SSL/TLS encryption to make sure data security in transit.

-It can perform log rewrite, correlation, alerting, pattern matching, it can execute scheduled jobs, and can perform log rotation.
+It can perform log rewrite, correlation, alerting, and pattern matching, it can execute scheduled jobs, and can perform log rotation.
 It was designed to be able to fully utilize modern multi-core CPU systems.
 Its multi-threaded architecture enables input, log processing and output tasks to be executed in parallel.
 Using an I/O layer it is capable of handling thousands of simultaneous client connections and process log volumes above the 100,000 EPS range.

 NXLog does not drop any log messages unless instructed to.
 It can process input sources in a prioritized order, meaning that a higher priority source will be always processed before others.
 This can further help avoiding UDP message loss for example.
 In case of network congestion or other log transmission problems, NXLog can buffer messages on the disk or in memory.
 Using loadable modules it supports different input sources and log formats, not only limited to syslog but windows event log, audit logs, and custom binary application logs.

 With NXLog it is possible to use custom loadable modules similarly to the Apache Web server.
 In addition to the online log processing mode, it can be used to process logs in batch mode in an offline fashion.
 NXLog's configuration language, with an Apache style configuration file syntax, enables it to rewrite logs, send alerts or execute any external script based on the specified criteria.